spitbol/x64/docs/M.md

 ```
        JSR  sysid            call for system identification
-       (XR)                  scblk pointer for addition to header
+       (XR)                  SCBLK pointer for addition to header
-       (XL)                  scblk pointer for second header
+       (XL)                  SCBLK pointer for second header
 ```

 ### SYSIF -- switch to new include file